Frederick Ringer: Decline, death and legacy

 Frederick Ringer remained in Nagasaki until 1906, when he traveled to England for health reasons.
 He briefly returned once more to Nagasaki, but was unable to stay long.
 He died in Norwich on 29 November 1907 at the age of 69 and is buried at the non-conformist cemetery at Rosary Road.
 His legacy includes a number of artifacts and donations to the Norwich Castle Museum.

 Frederick was survived by his two sons, Fred and Sydney (named as a salute to his brother), both of whom had been born in Nagasaki.
 Fred died in Nagasaki in 1940 at the age of 56.
 In August of the same year, Sydney's two sons, Michael and Vanya, were arrested as spies by Japanese authorities and forced to leave the country.
-Sydney was required to close the Nagasaki office of Holme Ringer & Co. in October 1940 and to flee to Shanghai, where he and his wife were later arrested and interned in a Japanese war camp.
+Sydney was required to close the Nagasaki office of Holme, Ringer & Co. in October 1940 and to flee to Shanghai, where he and his wife were later arrested and interned in a Japanese war camp.

 Sydney's two sons; Michael and Vanya, joined the British Indian Army and were both stationed in Malaya when the Imperial Japanese Army invaded that country in December 1941.
 Vanya fought with the 5/14th Punjab Regiment until he was killed in action during the disastrous Battle of Slim River on 7 January 1942.
 Michael was evacuated from Singapore before its fall as a Japanese speaker, but he was captured in Sumatra where he spent the rest of the war as a prisoner.
-Michael Vanya was called as a witness to Japanese atrocities after the war.
+Michael was called as a witness to Japanese atrocities after the war.

 After the war, the ‘Japanese’ Sydney Ringer sold off most of the property in Nagasaki and eventually returned to England, where he died in 1967.
-Holme Ringer & Co. was restarted by former Japanese employees and is still in business today in Moji, Kitakyushu City.
+Holme, Ringer & Co. was restarted by former Japanese employees and is still in business today in Moji, Kitakyushu City.
 The only remaining evidence of the once considerable Ringer presence in Nagasaki is the old stone residence at No.2 Minamiyamate sitting high above Nagasaki Harbour and now preserved in Glover Garden between the other two British mansions from days gone by—the former Glover and Alt houses.